The whole bathroom, covered

 Does the package include the rails themselves?

-Yes — Australian-made rails where possible (Home Handrails, Canterbury Concepts, Bendtech); imported rails meet AS/NZS.
-If you've got a specific rail brand in mind, tell me at quote time.
+Yes.
+Australian-made rails where possible (Home Handrails, Canterbury Concepts, Bendtech), with imported rails meeting AS/NZS.
+If you've got a specific rail brand in mind, mention it at quote time.

 How long does a whole-bathroom install take?

-Typically 3–4 hours onsite for a 3-rail package, longer for 5 rails or if wall reinforcement is needed.
-I'll give you a time estimate on the quote.
+Typically 3-4 hours onsite for a 3-rail package, longer for 5 rails or if wall reinforcement is needed.
+A time estimate comes with the quote.

 Can we split it across two visits?